GraspADMM: Improving Dexterous Grasp Synthesis via ADMM Optimization

 where $k_f$ is the virtual spring stiffness, and $\mathbf{J}^T_{h,i}\in \mathbb{R}^{q\times 3}$ is the transpose of the hand's contact Jacobian.
 By stepping the simulation forward, MuJoCo automatically and robustly resolves all physical collisions.
 Since we allow $\mathbf{p}_i^h$ to slide freely within its assigned hand link, we project the target point $\mathbf{p}_i^o$ onto the surface of the corresponding hand link to establish the updated $\mathbf{p}_i^h$ at each timestep.

 \paragraph{3.
 Fix $\mathbf{q},\mathbf{p}^h,\mathbf{p}^o$, update $\lambda$} We update the dual variable using the standard ADMM dual ascent step:

-Due to the extreme non-linearity of the constraints $\mathcal{C}$ and $\mathcal{T}$, the algorithm is not strictly guaranteed to converge to a perfectly zero-error feasible solution ($\mathbf{p}^h = \mathbf{p}^o$).
-If the residual error accumulates across multiple steps, the optimization may diverge.
-To ensure stability, we implement a dual-variable annealing strategy: if the magnitude $\lVert \lambda_i \rVert > 2\times 10^{-2}$ for any contact point $i$ during the optimization loop, we manually reset $\lambda_i=0$ immediately after Eq.~\ref{eq:lam-update}.
+\lw{Though our formulation preserves the variable-splitting structure of ADMM, because the hand-update subproblem is solved by nonconvex MuJoCo simulation with hard contact constraints, we do not claim classical ADMM convergence guarantees.
+If the residual error $\mathbf{p}^h - \mathbf{p}^o$ accumulates across multiple steps, the dual variable $\lambda$ may diverge: the hand target point $\rm{p}^o - \lambda$ is hovering far in space rather than attached to the object.} To ensure stability, we implement a dual-variable annealing strategy: if the magnitude $\lVert \lambda_i \rVert > 2\times 10^{-2}$ for any contact point $i$ during the optimization loop, we manually reset $\lambda_i=0$ immediately after Eq.~\ref{eq:lam-update}.

 The decoupled nature of our ADMM formulation can be intuitively understood by examining the extremes of the penalty parameter $\rho$.
 If $\rho=0$, the Lagrangian in Eq.~\ref{eq:local-langrangian} reduces entirely to the grasp metric $e$.
 In this scenario, the algorithm simply optimizes the target points on the object surface without considering the hand's kinematic reachability, inevitably resulting in dynamic targets the hand physically cannot grasp.
 Conversely, as $\rho \to \infty$ (or if we set $e=0$), the Lagrangian is dominated by the geometric constraint $\mathbf{p}^h = \mathbf{p}^o$.
 This reduces the system to a purely kinematic solver—much like the baseline Dexonomy refinement—where the hand perfectly matches the object surface but operates entirely blind to physical stability forces.
 By selecting an appropriate intermediate value ($\rho=10^3$ in our experiments), GraspADMM effectively balances these two forces, allowing the algorithm to dynamically hunt for stable force-closure configurations while rigorously respecting the kinematic boundaries of the initialized grasp pose.